 Target area: Mali

 Placement: 24/7 FM streams in Bamako, Gao and Timbuktu and a dozen of affiliates throughout the country

-An Ba Fo (Let’s Say It) an hour long weekly call-in show in which politicians, artists or ordinary citizens discuss local issues affecting the lives of millions of people in Mali.
-The show airs every Saturday and is repeated on Sunday from 1700 to 1800 UTC.
+An Ba Fo -- a live, hour long, weekly call-in show in which the youth, politicians, government officials, activists, artists or ordinary citizens discuss local issues affecting the lives of millions of people in Mali.

 Djamu Kan -- an in-depth radio magazine show on specific subject matters in Mali.
 Interviews of experts, officials and regular citizens are weaved throughout this program, which aims to inform and educate.